Punta Arenas, Chile

 Approximately 3½ Hours

-Patagonia-- now, there’s a word that evokes images of chilly, windswept landscapes!
-Fortunately, however, this vast and fascinating land often boasts pleasant summers and always offers world-class vistas, some of which you will enjoy during this outing.
+Patagonia -- now, there's a word that evokes images of chilly, windswept landscapes!
+Fortunately, however, this vast and fascinating land often boasts pleasant summers and, on fine days, offers bewitching, world-class vistas.

 Wear comfortable walking shoes.
 The weather is unpredictable.
 It is essential that you wear warm, layered clothing in order to fully enjoy and participate in this excursion.
 Outer layer of clothing should be waterproof and windproof.
 Bring gloves, a warm hat and a scarf.
 Minimum age is 12 years.